 - 8.13 We wish to avoid any new development worsening or repeating the effects of previous development which has led to the range of issues discussed earlier in the Neighbourhood Plan, particularly relating to amenity. - 8.14 The resident survey results showed that nearly two-thirds of respondents identified the issue of vehicles restricting access (blocking entrances, pathways and grass areas) as a problem.
 More than half of respondents stated that double yellow lines should be used, with nearly one-third considering resident-only parking as an option. - 8.15 Parking is an issue and a considerable number of people consider that solutions need to be provided.
 Whilst people commonly prefer to park their cars at the front of their property, a good number of smaller existing properties force residents to park on the street and vehicles blocking access is seen as a significant issue.
 This suggests the need for more creative parking design solutions coupled with parking restrictions at the front of properties if this is to avoid creating access problems in new developments. - 8.16 This should be coupled with a more practical approach to residential street design e.g. through the provision of car ports instead of garages, and in particular to ensure that refuse and emergency vehicles are able to gain safe access up small roads, including private roads. - 8.17 It is appropriate that a proportion of parking is provided on street as some on street parking is inevitable, for visitors, deliveries and some people preferring to park on the street.
 Following best practice development should be able to incorporate on street parking without obstructing other users, emergency vehicles or refuse collection.
 The Suffolk Guidance for Parking published by Suffolk County Council includes best practice examples of how this can be achieved. - 8.18 SCLP Policy SCLP7.2 (Parking Proposals and Standards) states that Suffolk Coastal will work with partners to ensure that vehicle parking provision is managed to support the economy and sustainable communities.
 In the main KNPS considers that this provides sufficient basis for addressing the issues raised.
-However, it also states that proposals should accord with Neighbourhood Plans for the area where applicable and this is the basis for Policy KE11.
+However, it also states that proposals should accord with Neighbourhood Plans for the area where applicable and this is the basis for Policy KE10.

-POLICY KE11: IMPROVING RESIDENTIAL PARKING
+POLICY KE10: IMPROVING RESIDENTIAL PARKING

 Development proposals will be expected to incorporate designs and layouts that encourage the use of off-street parking options.
-They should include a proportion of well integrated on-street parking options where it can be demonstrated that they avoid street cramming and permit safe ease of access by emergency service, refuse collector and delivery/removal vehicles.
+The layout of any new residential roads should be designed in a such manner that where on street parking is possible there should be an adequate remaining width of carriageway to enable safe access by emergency service vehicles, refuse vehicles and delivery/removal vehicles.